Looks and Smiles

 Looks and Smiles is a 1981 British drama film directed by Ken Loach.
 It is based on the novel of the same name, written by Barry Hines.
 The film was entered into the 1981 Cannes Film Festival, where Loach won the Young Cinema Award.

-The film was shot in black-and-white entirely on location in Sheffield.
-There is some Yorkshire dialect in the film, although not as much as in previous Loach-Hines collaborations such as Kes and The Price of Coal.
-Despite this, the review in The New York Times complained that "a great deal of the dialogue remains unintelligible to the American ear."
+In an interview for the book Loach on Loach, the director said that the title of the film is taken from a line from Anton Chekhov: "How did girls attract boys when they were young?
+In the usual way - with looks and smiles."

 Plot

 A disadvantaged young man tries to get by in Margaret Thatcher's England.
 Writing in his book The Cinema of Ken Loach, Jacob Leigh comments: "Looks and Smiles reveals the depression people felt in the industrial North of England in the 1980s; but it is as depressing as Mick's life. ...
 Loach's characteristic attention to detail renders the film a period piece."